zsiki/Find-GCP/README.md

 [The project page on OpenHub](https://www.openhub.net/p/Find-GCP)

+## News

+The Python 2.x compatibility is not maintened after 08/27/2003.

+The 3x3 ArUco dictionary is not useable after openCV version 4.6.
+Downgrade opencv-python and opencv-contrib-python to 4.6.0.66 version if you would like to use 3x3 dictionary.

 ## Installation

 [ArUco markers](http://chev.me/arucogen) are black and white square markers which have unique pattern and ID.
 [OpenCV](https://opencv.org) library has a modul to find ArUco markers in images (you should pip install).